 - Stay indoors, close windows and use fans.
 An air-purifier is also helpful.
 A face mask is not recommended unless it’s a mask with a particulate respirator.

 - Himalayan salt lamps attract pollutants and assist in clearing the air.
 However, I wouldn’t recommend relying on just this fully.
 Perhaps better combined with other methods.

 - A neti pot can provide much relief to irritated sinuses.
 Nasal sprays can help some as well.

 - Himalayan salt pipe inhalers may help with inflammation and improve respiratory function.

 - Increase water intake to prevent dehydration and to encourage detoxification.
 Water is crucial to maintaining physical and mental balance.
-Check out my shopping page for the two water filtration devices I use and recommend.
+Check out my shopping page for the water filtration device I use and recommend.